 The most important question is whether something else could not be done instead of introducing a nipple shield.
 I am convinced, based on 33 years of helping mothers with breastfeeding that there is nothing that can be done with a nipple shield than cannot be done better without one.
 If a baby can latch on to a nipple shield, the baby should be able to latch on to the breast.
 The problem is that the more nipple shields are used, the less experience people have applying or searching for other solutions.
-And the nipple shield solution is an attractive one because it seems to work quickly, indeed, immediately.
+And the nipple shield solution is an attractive one because it seems to work quickly, indeed, immediately, in most cases.
 We do love quick solutions.
 Unfortunately, patience is necessary to solve some breastfeeding problems; both the mother and the person wanting to help her need to be patient.
 There is nothing terrible about waiting a few days to get a baby to latch on, if, in the meantime, the mother is given the tools to apply during this time.
 I would also suggest that a large part of a lactation consultant’s work is to counsel the mother and part of this is to counsel patience and provide a temporary solution that leads to successful breastfeeding long term.
 Let me propose that for each problem for which a nipple shield is used, there is a real solution which takes into account the long term perspective.

 So, what are the problems with the use of nipple shields?

 2. Some people believe that nipple shields are a tool for teaching a baby how to breastfeed.
 This is the reason they are used so frequently in the premature baby.
-But as I stated above, this is pure fantasy.
+But as stated above, this is pure fantasy.

 3. A baby on a nipple shield is actually not latched on.
 A baby on a nipple shield will never do what he is supposed to do on the breast.
 And delatching a baby from a nipple shield is extremely easy to do, not as it would be if he were directly latched on well to the naked breast.

 4. One of the most common reasons for milk supply to decrease with time is that the baby’s latch is not as good as it could be.
 For example, when the baby has a tongue tie.
-But a baby on a nipple shield is not latched on at all, and so with time, the milk supply may decrease.
+Thus, a baby on a nipple shield is not latched on at all, and so with time, the milk supply may decrease.
 The reason this is controversial is that in a small number of cases, when a mother begins with an abundant milk supply, she and the baby may manage for several months, but if the milk supply decreases enough, the baby will start to refuse to take the nipple-shielded breast and/or become very unhappy at the breast, with the result that the mother introduces bottle supplements.
 This often occurs within weeks of birth.
 As an aside, if the mother’s milk supply was so abundant, it should have made it easy to get the baby to latch on in the first week of life.